Capability Fixture Corpus¶

 WorldForge ships a small, packaged corpus of canonical input fixtures for every provider

-capability — predict, reason, embed, generate, transfer, score, and policy.
+capability — predict, embed, score, and policy.

 Conformance tests, evaluation suites, and provider authors can reuse the corpus instead of